Is the Bible the Word of God?

 External Evidence

-When I began doing my search to find the ultimate indisputable proof that the Bible was truly the Word of God, I had one primary criterion - I would not use the Bible to prove the Bible, i.e., I would look outside the Bible to make my case.
-Hence, I began to consider all the many facts (external evidence) in the fields of science, archaeology, paleontology, astronomy, biology, etc. that would prove the Bible to be the Word of God.
+When I began searching for the ultimate, indisputable proof that the Bible was truly the Word of God, I had one primary criterion - I would not use the Bible to prove the Bible, i.e., I would look outside the Bible to make my case.
+Hence, I began to consider the many facts (external evidence) in the fields of science, archaeology, paleontology, astronomy, biology, etc., that would prove the Bible to be the Word of God.

-After months of searching and praying, I became convinced that the ultimate evidence to prove the Bible to be God’s Word did not exist outside the Bible.
-While there are many compelling facts that can demonstrate the veracity of the Bible, these facts don’t speak for themselves.
-Facts must be interpreted and therein lies one of the problems with using facts to prove anything.
-People will always interpret facts in a manner that agrees with their worldview, even if they are not aware of their worldview.
-Furthermore, a lack of information or facts is not the problem at all for an unbeliever who rejects the Bible as God’s word.
-Their issue is much deeper, they have a heart problem.
-They will always suppress the truth to justify their beliefs and actions, even before they consider whether the Bible is true or not, for they are enemies of God.
+After months of searching and praying, I became convinced that the ultimate evidence proving the Bible is God’s Word does not exist outside the Bible.
+While many compelling facts demonstrate the Bible’s veracity, they don’t speak for themselves.
+Facts must be interpreted, and that is one of the problems with using facts to prove anything.
+People will always interpret facts in ways that align with their worldview, even if they are unaware of it.
+Furthermore, a lack of information or facts is not the problem for an unbeliever who rejects the Bible as God’s Word.
+Their issue is much deeper; they have a heart problem.
+They will always suppress the truth to justify their beliefs and actions, even before they consider whether the Bible is true, for they are enemies of God.
 (Romans 1:18-19; Rom.
 5:10; Rom.
 8:7; Col. 1:21; Jas.
-4:3-4) Thus, a person who doesn’t first presuppose the Bible to be God’s Word will not be persuaded by facts alone.
+4:3-4) Thus, a person who doesn’t first presuppose the Bible is God’s Word will not be persuaded by facts alone.

-Another problem with proving the Bible by using external evidence is that whatever is chosen to justify the Bible becomes more authoritative than the Bible itself, thus using external evidence to prove the Bible denies the very thing we are trying to prove.
-Think for a moment, if the Bible is truly God’s word, then to what more authoritative standard could we possibly appeal in order to defend it?
+Another problem with proving the Bible by using external evidence is that whatever is chosen to justify the Bible becomes more authoritative than the Bible itself, so using external evidence to prove the Bible denies the very thing we are trying to prove.
+Think for a moment.
+If the Bible is truly God’s word, to what more authoritative standard could we possibly appeal to defend it?

 “How can anyone claim the Bible is the ultimate source of authority in the universe, when all the while suggesting that it should only be believed because it conforms to some other “neutral” standard (which itself does not have the Bible as its ultimate source of authority)?
 If the method of argumentation communicates to the unbeliever that he should believe the Bible only because it has received the stamp of approval from science, archaeology, and historical criticism, those disciplines, not the Bible, will be his ultimate authority.”
 The Sufficiency of Scripture in Apologetics; 2001; Michael Kruger

 In Luke 16:19-31, Jesus tells the story of Lazarus and the rich man.
-As the story goes, Lazarus dies and goes to be with the Lord, but the rich man dies and finds himself in Hades.
-Because of the great torment experienced there by the rich man, he begs Father Abraham to send someone to warn his five brothers so they won’t end up in this place of torment.
+As the story goes, Lazarus dies and goes to be with the Lord, while the rich man dies and finds himself in Hades.
+Because of the great torment he experiences there, he begs Father Abraham to send someone to warn his five brothers so they won’t end up in this place of torment.
 Here is the conclusion to their conversation-

 29 "But Abraham *said, 'They have Moses and the Prophets; let them hear them.'
 30 "But he said, 'No, father Abraham, but if someone goes to them from the dead, they will repent!'
 31 "But he said to him, 'If they do not listen to Moses and the Prophets, they will not be persuaded even if someone rises from the dead.'"

-The obvious point of this story - External evidence, even the resurrection of the dead, will not persuade an unbeliever to believe God’s Word.
+The obvious point of this story is that external evidence, even the resurrection of the dead, will not persuade an unbeliever to believe God’s Word.
 The Bible itself is the most powerful weapon we have.
 It is the sword of the Holy Spirit.
 It can pierce the hearts of men and accomplish what God desires.
 (Eph.
 6:17; Heb.
 4:12)

 So will My word be which goes forth from My mouth; It will not return to Me empty, Without accomplishing what I desire, And without succeeding in the matter for which I sent it.
 Isaiah 55:11

-As previously mentioned, there is much external evidence that confirms the truth of the Bible, and there is a time to use it.
-For example, it is significant in supporting the historical reliability of biblical documents and demonstrating how science supports the scriptural account of creation.
+As previously mentioned, there is substantial external evidence confirming the truth of the Bible, and there is a time to use it.
+For example, it supports the historical reliability of biblical documents and shows how science aligns with the scriptural account of creation.
 But external evidence does not validate the Bible as the authoritative Word of God and should not be used as an independent standard by which the Bible must measure up.
-The Bible is not the conclusion to any argument we make; it should be and is the foundation for all truth.
+The Bible is not the conclusion of any argument we make; it should be and is the foundation for all truth.
 Learning to use external evidence correctly is important and requires a skill set that will be discussed in future articles.

 What I Discovered (or maybe just remembered)

-The reason I decided to write this article was two-fold.
-First to demonstrate to Christians that the Bible can be trusted as God’s Word and therefore is the foundation for our belief system.
-I also wanted to prove to unbelievers (non-Christians) that the Bible is truly God’s Word, with the end goal being their salvation.
-So I thought back to my own salvation experience and when I came to know the Bible was truly the Word of God.
-As far back as I could remember I had believed the Bible was true and that it was the Word of God, i.e., I presupposed it to be true without actually proving it.
+The reason I decided to write this article was twofold.
+First, to demonstrate to Christians that the Bible can be trusted as God’s Word and is therefore the foundation of our belief system.
+I also wanted to prove to unbelievers (non-Christians) that the Bible is truly God’s Word, with the end goal of their salvation.
+So I thought back to my own salvation experience and to the moment when I came to know that the Bible was truly the Word of God.
+As far back as I could remember, I had believed the Bible was true and that it was the Word of God, i.e., I presupposed it to be true without actually proving it.
 And when I received Christ at eight years old, I’m pretty sure I didn't know that the Bible was truly God’s Word.

-Out of curiosity, I decided to conduct an informal survey of people who I believed to be Christians.
+Out of curiosity, I decided to conduct an informal survey of people I believed were Christians.
 I asked about 20 people the following two questions -

-1. “Do you know* the Bible is the Word of God?”
+1. “Do you know* that the Bible is the Word of God?”

 2. “Did you come to know* this before or after you received Jesus as your savior?”